jimhigson/oboe.js-dissertation/markdown/3_Background.md

 The historic lack of streaming for data fetched using XHR stands incongruously with the browser as a platform in which almost every other remote resource is interpreted progressively.
-Examples include progressive image formats, HTML, SVG, video, and Javascript itself (script interpretation starts before the script is fully loaded).
+Examples include progressive image formats, HTML, SVG, and video.

 The progress event is supported by the latest version of all major browsers.
 However, Internet Explorer only added support recently with